 Then toss in more sugar and dip one end in the melted chocolate for these totally decadent and luxurious sweet treats.

 These orangettes will keep in an airtight container for up to two weeks.
 Warning, they are very, very moreish!

-Looking for more foodie goift ideas?
+Looking for more foodie gift ideas?
 Then check out my ebooks;

-Finally, if you try this recipe do please leave a comment/rating below.
+Finally, if you try this traditional French orangettes/candied orange peel recipe do please leave a comment/rating below.
 I love to hear from readers and respond to everyone.
-Want more Larder Love, then follow me on Facebook and Instagram and sign up for my weekly newsletter too.
+Want more Larder Love, then follow me on Facebook, Pinterest and Instagram and sign up for my weekly newsletter too.